 Stuff.co.nz reported that “New Zealand virtual and augmented reality innovators set up association.”

-The New Zealand Herald interviewed our Executive Director, Jessica Manins and reported “Virtual and augmented reality on the rise in New Zealand.”
+The New Zealand Herald interviewed our Executive Committee Member, Jessica Manins and reported “Virtual and augmented reality on the rise in New Zealand.”

 Over in the US, the VRARA blog covered the “New Zealand VR/AR Association Launch”